9 Importing data

 • "([0-9,]+)\\s+"

-4. The online appendix for “The Customer Knows Best: The Investment Value of Consumer Opinions” contains a table Table OA.1 entitled List of firms with customer reviews on Amazon.com.
+4. The online appendix for “The Customer Knows Best: The Investment Value of Consumer Opinions” contains Table OA.1 entitled List of firms with customer reviews on Amazon.com.
 Using an approach similar to that we used for ritter_data above, create a data frame huang_data with columns company_name, industry, start, end, months, reviews.

 • months and reviews should be numerical values.